netzkolchose/django-computedfields/docs/manual.rst

     This works because of the dependency declaration to ``['self', [..., 'city']]`` above.
     Beside correct expansion of ``update_fields`` this is also needed to determine the correct execution order of computed fields methods for local dependent computed fields (`MRO`).
+    Also note that from version 0.0.19 onwards `update_fields` will slightly deviate from django's default behavior.
+It will be auto expanded by dependent local computed fields and also trigger updates on foreign dependent computed fields.

 ..
 CAUTION::